 What is Crowdfunding?

-Before you invest in small business, it’s important to understand crowdfunding and how it’s used in the small business world.
+Before you invest in a small business, it’s important to understand crowdfunding and how it’s used in the small business world.

 Crowdfunding has become a popular way for small businesses to find money to get off the ground or fund various projects.